chuayunyu/computing-work/teachers'-day/mdmloh.md

 dear mdm loh,
-thankyou for teaching us so many new things this year. we didn't only learn science from you, but also life lessons, or even tips to deal with our love life ! thankyou for bringing us to the lab as many times as possible because you know we like having lessons there also, thankyou so much for making all your lessons the most entertaining ones !! we really appreciate the amount of effort you put in to make us love and get excited to learn science
+thankyou for teaching us so many new things this year! we didn't only learn science from you, but also life lessons, or even tips to deal with our love life ! thankyou for bringing us to the lab as many times as possible because you know we like having lessons there also, thankyou so much for making all your lessons the most entertaining ones !! we really appreciate the amount of effort you put in to make us love and get excited to learn science